exRomeo/Shopify-ITI-Graduation-Project/README.md

 # Shoppingo Application

-This project is an ecommerce mobile application that offers a convenient and user-friendly shopping experience to customers who prefer to shop on their mobile devices.
+This is a graduation project for ITI which is an ecommerce mobile application that offers a convenient and user-friendly shopping experience to customers who prefer to shop on their mobile devices.

 ## Documentation